 Happy Birthday to Princess Stephanie!

 In the mid-eighties, she started her musical career and released her first single called “Ouragan” in both French and English.
 “Ouragan” became one of the most popular songs at the time and one of the best-selling singles in France, with 2 million copies sold.
-In 1986, Stephanie released the full album “Besoin” and the video for “Ouragan”, which was considered a bit daring for royalty.
+In 1986, Stephanie released the full album “Besoin” and the video for “Ouragan”.
 The single “Fleur du mal” from the same album, dedicated to Paul Belmondo, son of the famous actor Jean-Paul Belmondo, was a real success.